A simple quantum dot: numerical and variational solutions: Matrix Mechanics

 where

-We rewrite the Schr\"odinger Equation (\ref{SEwithV}) with this basis, and then take the inner product with an arbitrary basis state [\onlinecite{marsiglio09}] (see Appendix~\ref{matrixappendix} and also Ref.~[\onlinecite{pavelich16}] for the two-dimensional version).
+We rewrite the Schr\"odinger equation (\ref{SEwithV}) with this basis, and then take the inner product with an arbitrary basis state (see Appendix~\ref{matrixappendix} and also Ref.~[\onlinecite{pavelich16}]).
 This procedure results in a simple dimensionless matrix equation,